Skûlenboarch

 Skûlenboarch (Schuilenburg) is a hamlet in Tytsjerksteradiel in the province Friesland of the Netherlands.
-The hamlet lies south of Jistrum, every house north of Princess Margriet Canal falls officially under Jistrum.
+The hamlet lies south of Jistrum, every house north of the Prinses Margriet Canal falls officially under Jistrum.
 The houses south of the canal are officially part of Eastermar.
 A bridge connects the two halves of Skûlenboarch with each other.
 The Joost Wiersmawei(road) connects the hamlet with Jistrum and a cycling path connects the yacht harbour with Skûlenboarch.
+It is located east of the Burgumer Mar, at the entrance of the Kolonelsdiep.